Where to find it: Go to Check-In > Clock In / Out.

 Click the gear icon and select View History to see a log of all changes made to a specific clock-in record.
 The log shows who made each change and when — useful for auditing or resolving disputes about hours.Export for Payroll

-Click Export to download clock-in history for the selected week.
+Click Export to download clock-in history for the selected date range.
 The export includes all the data visible in the table: date, provider, location, shift times, clock-in/out times, scheduled hours, worked hours, and variance.Export weekly for payroll processing.
 Running the export at the end of each week keeps your payroll data current and makes it easy to catch discrepancies before they become problems.

 Common Questions